Here’s an important piece of advice for anyone looking for a way to connect an iPad to a projector:

 The best way to connect an iPad to a projector

-The best, most cost-effective way to connect an iPad to a projector is with a $15 computer application called Reflector.
+The best, most cost-effective way to connect an iPad to a projector is with an affordable computer application called Reflector.

 Reflector is an application that runs on Mac or Windows computers.
 It allows you to wirelessly display one or more iPads on your computer screen.